em1e/em1e/README.md

 ***

 > [!NOTE]
-> These are some of the rescourses I found/used while making this profile.
+> These are some of the rescourses I found while making this profile.
+Read more from [here](https://github.com/em1e/GitHub-Profile-101)!
 <table>
 <td>